Bo-Lennart/bobatea/README.md

 * Tested CRUD features on the staff page and that these work and update the data base.
 * Testing that all alerts trigger when intended to notify the user
 * All links have been tested that they work both on smal screen devices and desktop sized screens

+## JsHint Validation

+The Javascript file was validated with JSHint.
+There were warnings such as: couple of undefined variables, missing semicolons